BMCARDONA/bmcardona.github.io/_posts/2023-04-05-infrastructure-cheatsheet.md

 ## General Advice
 - Use a fan to drown out surrounding noise.
 Alternatively, play [white noise](https://open.spotify.com/track/5UBonaClAZVfzxJNn8nnhh?si=574507e8b3744f00) on loop.
 - Place alarm clock out of arms reach.
 (This will force you to get out of bed to turn off your alarm.)
-- Don't use social media (that includes YouTube and Reddit).
+- Don't use social media (this includes YouTube and Reddit).
 See [The Social Dilemma](https://www.netflix.com/title/81254224).

 ## Desk